root-project/root/README/ReleaseNotes/v608/index.md

 * Custom streamers need to #include TBuffer.h explicitly (see [section Core Libraries](#core-libs))
 * Check and flag short reads as errors in the xroot plugins.
 This fixes [ROOT-3341].
+* Added support for AWS temporary security credentials to TS3WebFile by allowing the security token to be given.

 ## TTree Libraries